Camp Leadership

 When Yates met Marisa at Appalachian State University, summer camp was already “in his blood.”
 For many years, Yates and his brothers attended Falling Creek - Yates for 12 summers as a camper, C.I.T., and staff member.

-In the summer of 1989, Yates and Marisa both worked at Falling Creek - Yates leading the whitewater program and Marisa as head of the waterfront.
+In the summer of 1989, Yates and Marisa both worked at Falling Creek.
+Yates led the whitewater paddling program and Marisa taught swimming as head of the waterfront.

 After they graduated with degrees in recreation from App State, Marisa joined the staff of the YMCA, first as aquatic coordinator, and then as a staff trainer.
 Marisa later served as a Certified Therapeutic Recreation Specialist at the Alexander Children’s Center.